-Maria Paula Saffon199
+Maria Paula Saffon

-Unfortunately, the Colombian experience offers a good example of the dangers of ignoring the importance of the existence and effective implementation of criteria for the selection and prioritization of atrocious crimes.200 Indeed, the use of problematic selection criteria and the lack of clear prioritization criteria for the prosecution of crimes committed during the armed conflict risks bringing about impunity under the appearance of the application of justice.
-However, this disquieting scenario is not irreversible; the risk of impunity may still be mitigated if immediate and appropriate action is taken for the discussion and enforcement of clear, adequately justified and publicly discussed criteria for the prioritization of atrocious crimes.
+Unfortunately, the Colombian experience offers a good example of the dangers of ignoring the importance of the existence and effective implementation of criteria for the selection and prioritization of atrocious crimes.
+Indeed, the use of problematic selection criteria and the lack of clear prioritization criteria for the prosecution of crimes committed during the armed conflict risks bringing about impunity under the appearance of the application of justice.
+However, this disquieting scenario is not irreversible; the risk of impunity may still be mitigated if immediate and appropriate action is taken for the discussion and en-